multifacet/cbmm-artifact/README.md

 ### Figure 4

 These experiments are similar to Figure 2.
 They collect the same data as Figure 2, but on HawkEye and CBMM, too.
 Additionally, we will process them differently to generate different plots.
+Note that you will need to run experiments with both kernel configurations (Linux/CBMM and HawkEye; see Getting Started, step 5).

 1. Run the experiments.

    Note that we can reuse the results from the Figure 2 experiments for Linux, so `figure-4.sh` does not run them.

-   Note that this script runs all experiments sequentially, which would take multiple days.
-Feel free to comment out some experiments (lines in the `figure-4.sh` script) to produce partial results.
+   Note that these scripts runs all experiments sequentially, which would take multiple days.
+Feel free to comment out some experiments (lines in the `figure-4-*.sh` scripts) to produce partial results.

+   **Linux/CBMM**

     ```sh
     cd cbmm-runner/runner
-    ../../scripts/figure-4.sh
+    ../../scripts/figure-2.sh           # Linux
+    ../../scripts/figure-4-cbmm.sh      # CBMM
+    ```

+    **HawkEye**

+    ```sh
+    cd cbmm-runner/runner
+    ../../scripts/figure-4-hawkeye.sh
     ```

 2. Copy the results back from the _test_ machine to the _driver_ machine.
 We recommend `rsync` for this, as it supports compression.